single-spa/single-spa.js.org/website/versioned_docs/version-5.x/ecosystem-vue.md

     main.css
 ```

 With this directory structure (which is the Vue CLI default), the public path should **not** include the `js` folder.
-This is accomplished by settings [`rootDirectoryLevel`](https://github.com/joeldenning/systemjs-webpack-interop#as-a-webpack-plugin) to be `2`.
+This is accomplished by setting [`rootDirectoryLevel`](https://github.com/joeldenning/systemjs-webpack-interop#as-a-webpack-plugin) to be `2`.
 If this doesn't match your directory structure or setup, you can change the `rootDirectoryLevel` with the following code in your vue.config.js or webpack.config.js:

 ```js
 // vue.config.js